-This might not be a bad thing if it gives you access to ultrafast FTTH internet; full fibre network provider Hyperoptic has been working with housing associations to put very fast internet access in new build social housing.
-While the monthly fees are not subsidised it does offer incredibly fast connectivity at a reasonable price.
+This might not be a bad thing if it gives you access to ultrafast, full-fibre internet.
+Full fibre broadband provider, Hyperoptic has been working with housing associations to install fast internet access in new-build social housing.
+Although the monthly fees aren't subsidised, it does offer incredibly fast full fibre network connectivity at a reasonable price.

 Other subsidised broadband options

 Another type of subsidised broadband is the government grants for improving broadband access.
 These don’t result in cheaper monthly fees but are meant to help those who lack modern internet connectivity.
 The grants allow faster services by funding or part-funding the cost of installing the infrastructure people need to be able to access faster speeds.